Sunday 30th March 2025 08:53:49

 The one for country loaves: Victorinox Swiss Classic Bread Knife

 Because of its serrated edges, sharpening a bread knife is a pretty impossible task.
-There are high-price options on the market that go over the £500 region, but the return on investment is pretty low, as the item’s utility – cutting cleanly through loaves – will eventually diminish after a few months.
+There are high-price options on the market that go over the £500 region, but the return on investment is pretty low, as the item’s performance – cutting cleanly through loaves – will eventually diminish after a few months.
 The chef tip is to buy the more economical choices, given that you’ll churn through a fair few in your lifetime, and one failsafe is Victorinox’s offering, which is imbued with that reliable Swiss quality you’d expect.
 Such knives are also great for piercing the skins of tomatoes, so it’s worth getting some in before summer arrives.

 Victorinox Swiss Classic Bread Knife